AriFordsham/GHCWiki/linear-types/examples.md

 Quoting Lippmeier et al.:

+>
-\<blockquote\>In general an object of type Sources is an abstract producer of data, and it may not even be possible to rewind it to a previous state — suppose it was connected to a stream of sensor readings.
+> In general an object of type Sources is an abstract producer of data, and it may not even be possible to rewind it to a previous state — suppose it was connected to a stream of sensor readings.
 Alas the Haskell type system does not check linearity so we rely on the programmer to enforce it manually.
-\</blockquote\>

 Literature on this style of non-recursive representations includes additionally:

 - Push and Pull arrays in Feldspar [ https://scholar.google.com/scholar?oi=bibs&hl=en&cites=5417443716167196803](https://scholar.google.com/scholar?oi=bibs&hl=en&cites=5417443716167196803)